 Please help us protect the plants, animals, and the habitats that sustain them by staying on the trail, respecting property limits, and carrying out your trash.
-Fires, camping, motorized vehicles, bicycles, horses, unleashed pets, and the removal or destruction of land, water, or plants are prohibited.
+Fires, camping, motorized vehicles, bicycles (except at Palmer Woods), horses, unleashed pets, and the removal or destruction of land, water, or plants are prohibited.
+Note: bikes are allowed only on the Palmer Woods mountain bike trails.

 Hunting is allowed only on select natural areas and with Conservancy permit only.
 Please visit our website to download maps, permits, and car permits for those areas where hunting is allowed.
 Hunting permits must be approved by Conservancy staff.
-Please use caution when hiking during hunting season and wear orange!
+Please use caution when hiking during hunting season and wear orange.